Carbon cost pass-through rate in power system: evidence from Italy under the EU ETS: Introduction

 This study aims to examine the impact of the EU ETS on the Italian electricity market.
-Although part of the existing literature \citep{Levy2005,Chernyavs2008,CHERNYAVSKA2008,SIJM2008,JOUVET20131370} focusses on the effects of EU ETS before and after its introduction (Phases 1 and 2), the impacts of Phases 3 and 4 have not yet been fully investigated \citep{Mazzarella2017,Caporin2021}.
+Although part of the existing literature \citep{Levy2005,Chernyavs2008,CHERNYAVSKA2008,SIJM2008,JOUVET20131370} focusses on the effects of EU ETS before and after its introduction (Phases 1 and 2), the impacts of Phases 3 and 4 have not yet been fully investigated.
 The latter are characterised by a progressive tightening of emission caps, which may have significantly influenced electricity prices and overall carbon emissions.
 In addition, both phases coincide with major global shocks arising from the COVID-19 pandemic and the Russia-Ukraine war, which contribute to the change of the energy fuel mix \citep{Ghiani2020,MALISZE2024,Liu04052025,Emiliozzi2025}.

-The analysis addresses the following research questions: \begin{itemize} \item RQ1: To what extent are carbon allowance costs transmitted to wholesale electricity prices across Italian market zones? \item RQ2: How do the Italian electricity market zones differ in their responses to carbon price fluctuations? \item RQ3: Has the EU ETS reform and the tightening of emission caps under Phase IV strengthened the relationship between carbon and electricity prices? \item RQ4: Does the carbon price transmission rate vary across different levels of fuel spreads? \end{itemize}
+The analysis addresses the following research questions: \begin{itemize} \item RQ1: How do the Italian electricity market zones differ in their responses to carbon price fluctuations? \item RQ2: How does the carbon cost pass-through rate vary between EU ETS Phase 3 and Phase 4? \item RQ3: Does the carbon price transmission rate vary across different levels of fuel spreads? \end{itemize}

 To explore these questions, the empirical framework developed by \cite{SIJM2008}, \cite{CHEN2008}, \cite{NAZIFI2016}, \cite{NAZIFI2021}, and \cite{DING2022} is adopted, in which a linear regression model is used to estimate the CPTR.
 The baseline specification is augmented to address stationarity and autocorrelation in the data.
 Alternative model specifications are also considered to assess the robustness and reliability of the results.
 In addition, quantile regression is employed to examine the behaviour of the CPTR across different levels of the spread between wholesale electricity spot prices and fuel costs, rather than focusing solely on its mean effect.\\ This paper contributes to the literature in several ways.
 First, it provides updated empirical evidence on carbon cost pass-through in the Italian electricity market during the latest phases of the EU ETS, considering both the aggregate level and individual market zones, and highlighting zonal heterogeneity.
 Second, it contributes methodologically by extending the baseline specification to address stationarity and autocorrelation in the data.
 In addition, the analysis goes beyond average effects by exploiting quantile regression, allowing the CPTR to vary across the spread distribution.